emilavara/pikku/README.md

 ---

-## ❤️ Credits
+## Credits

-Built with SvelteKit, frustration, and love.
+Built with SvelteKit, coffee, and love.
 The name _Pikku_ means "small" in Finnish.

 ---

-## 🐜 Pikku: small on purpose.
+## pikku: small on purpose.